-Professor Kowalski is the 2019 recipient of the ASHEcon medal given to “an economist age 40 or under who has made the most significant contributions to the field of health economics.”
-She has previously been honored with a CAREER Award from the National Science Foundation and the Yale Arthur Greer Memorial Prize.
-Her research has received the HCUP Outstanding Article of the Year Award, the Garfield Economic Impact Award, the NIHCM Research Award, and the Zellner Thesis Award.
-Kowalski's research has been published in American Economic Review, The Review of Economic Studies, and The Quarterly Journal of Economics, and featured by The New York Times, NPR, and The Wall Street Journal.
-She holds a PhD in economics from MIT and an AB in economics from Harvard.
+Professor Kowalski is the 2019 recipient of the ASHEcon Medal, given to “an economist aged 40 or under who has made the most significant contributions to the field of health economics.”
+She has previously been honored with a CAREER Award from the National Science Foundation and the Yale Arthur Greer Memorial Prize for Outstanding Scholarly Publication or Research.
+Her research has received the HCUP Outstanding Article of the Year Award, the Garfield Economic Impact Award, the National Institute of Health Care Management Research Award, and the Zellner Thesis Award.
+The National Institutes of Health, the Robert Wood Johnson Foundation, and the W.E.
+Upjohn Institute have supported her research, which has been published in peer-reviewed journals, including the American Economic Review, the Review of Economic Studies, and the Quarterly Journal of Economics.
+Her research has also been featured in the popular press, including The New York Times, NPR, and The Wall Street Journal.